ufukayyildiz/nutrient-finder/README.md

 Hi All,

-Nutrient Finder Windows and Macos Desktop Versions are Ready.
+Nutrient Finder Windows and macOS Desktop Versions are Ready.

 You can download them from below link.